How to Apply

 - Discipline, Suspension, or Expulsion Records, should any exist

-Keystone Prep High School admits students of any color, ethnicity, national origin, race, religion, or sexual preference, to whom all activities, privileges, programs, and rights are generally accorded to all students in the same manner, including in its admissions policies, educational policies, scholarship programs, and/or athletic and other extra-curricular school administered programs.
-It is the policy of Keystone Prep High School to ensure that all accommodations, advantages, and services are accessible and equally shared in a meaningful manner for all qualified students with disabilities, in accordance with the American Disabilities Act and under State and Federal Law.
+Keystone Prep High School admits students of any color, ethnicity, national origin, race, religion, or sexual preference, to whom all activities, privileges, programs, and rights are generally accorded to all students in the same manner.
+This includes in its admissions policies, educational opportunities, scholarship programs, and/or athletic and extracurricular programs, in accordance with our accrediting body.
+It is the policy of Keystone Prep High School to ensure that all accommodations, advantages, and services are accessible and equally shared in a meaningful manner for all qualified students, in accordance with the American Disabilities Act and under State/Federal Law.
+Attitude is not a disability, however.

 18105 Gunn Highway, Odessa, FL 33556 / Grades 9-12 / firstname.lastname@example.org